Campervanning in Norway: Tips, Routes & Destinations for 2024

 Elsewhere in Norway, there are low emission zones in Bergen and Kristiansand, operated under the Bergen Charging Scheme and Kristiansand Charging Scheme.
 All three LEZ will be charged using the AutoPASS system.

 But who wants to drive into a capital city in a motorhome or campervan anyway?
-Park or camp outside and use the excellent public transport system to get into the city centre.
+Park or camp outside and use the excellent public transport system to visit the city centre.

 green camping field with motorhomes and campervans parked close to Oslo